On a combinatorial classification of fine compactified universal Jacobians: Fine Compactified Universal Jacobians

 \subsection{Correspondence with universal stability conditions}

-In this section, we combine the classification result for fine compactified universal Jacobians in \cite[Corollary~7.13]{pagani2023stability} and the correspondence between $V$-stabilities and fine compactified Jacobians in \cite[Theorem~1.20, Theorem~2.33]{viviani2023new}, to show that unversal $c$-stability conditions bijectively correspond to fine compactified universal Jacobians.
-Thus, we obtain an explicit combinatorial description, thanks to which we will be able to provide examples of fine compactified universal Jacobians, whose fibres are not all classically polarised.
+In this section, we combine the classification result for fine compactified universal Jacobians in \cite[Corollary~7.13]{pagani2023stability} and the correspondence between $V$-stabilities and fine compactified Jacobians in \cite[Theorem~1.20, Theorem~2.33]{viviani2023new}, to show that universal stability conditions bijectively correspond to fine compactified universal Jacobians.
+Thus, we obtain an explicit combinatorial description, thanks to which we will be able to provide examples of fine compactified universal Jacobians that are not semi-classical, i.e. whose fibres are not all classical fine compactified Jacobians.

 Let $\overline{\J}_{g,n}$ be a fine compactified universal Jacobian, and let $[\F]\in\overline{\J}_{g,n}$ be a family of sheaves.
 By \cite[Remark 7.10]{pagani2023stability}, if $X$ and $X'$ are two curves with $\Gamma(X)=\Gamma(X')$, then $\underline{\textup{deg}}(\F_{|_X})=\underline{\textup{deg}}(\F_{|_{X'})}$.
 In particular, for each $(e,h,A)\in\D_{g,n}$, the degree of $\F$ on the first component $C(e,h,A)^{v_1}$ of each vine curve of type $(e,h,A)$ is a well-defined integer, which we denote by $\textup{deg}_{C(e,h,A)^{v_1}}(\F)$.
 Thus, we can give the following definition. \begin{definition} Let $\overline{\J}_{g,n}$ be a degree $d$ fine compactified universal Jacobian.
 We define the \emph{universal stability condition associated to $\overline{\J}_{g,n}$} to be $\m(\overline{\J}_{g,n})$, given by